July Birthstone: Ruby!

 Given their deep red color, rubies also have been a symbol of passion as they evoke imagery of the fire that burns inside us all.

-Like these earrings?
+Like this ruby ring?
 Click here for the shop link.